sixpack/sixpack/README.rst

 Clients
 =======

 We've already provided clients in four languages.
 We'd love to have clients in many more languages.
-If you feel inclined to create one, first read the CLIENTSPEC in the base of this repository.
+If you feel inclined to create one, please first read the CLIENTSPEC_.
 After writing your client, please update and pull request this file so we know about it.

 - Ruby_
 - Python_